SSpeights/PowerShellGuide/11-psfunctions.md

 You can fix both by changing the path in the code to an absolute path.
 Who knows, maybe you don't need this handling logic.
 Maybe you want to [make "-Path" a required parameter](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_advanced_parameters?view=powershell-6#static-parameters) or [add a default value as a fallback](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_parameters_default_values?view=powershell-6) or add a file output path as a second parameter.

-Documenting works just like with your script in the last chapter and you can look at your function help by entering -
+Calling documentation works just like with your script in the last chapter and you can look at your function help by entering -

 `Get-Help Get-HostReport`

+Hopefully you remembered to change your examples because you are no longer calling a script.

 **Achtung:** If you just tried running this from a different environment like in your IDE and it didn't work, your profile probably doesn't have the right scope, and you may want to take a look where you saved the "profile.ps1" script.
 Try moving it the "Current User / All Hosts" folder or creating.